Wen's burning eyes made Gwen wilt.

 "That's going to be difficult," Gwen observed.
 "Especially in the field."

-“No doubt, which is why we need to ready contingencies for your conflict-filled path ahead.
-According to Petra, you fell unconscious when you Consumed Nephres Zalaam?”
+"No doubt, we need to ready contingencies for your conflict-filled path.
+According to Petra, you fell unconscious when you Consumed Nephres Zalaam?"

 "I did," Gwen confessed.
 "The vitality from that woman was too much."